-Norse in Newfoundland: A Critical Examination of Archaeological Research at the Norse site at L’Anse aux Meadows, Newfoundland by Janet E. Kay, was published last year by Archaeopress.
-Based on her undergraduate thesis from Boston College, the book re-examines the archaeological and saga evidence to determine what was the purpose of this Viking settlement.
+Norse in Newfoundland: A Critical Examination of Archaeological Research at the Norse site at L’Anse aux Meadows, Newfoundland, by Janet E. Kay, is based on her undergraduate thesis from Boston College.
+The book re-examines the archaeological and saga evidence to determine what was the purpose of this Viking settlement.

-L’Anse aux Meadows, located on the northernmost tip of Newfoundland, is the only authentic Norse site in North America.
-Discovered in 1960, the site was archaeological proof that the Vikings did come to North America.
+L’Anse aux Meadows, located on the northernmost tip of Newfoundland, was discovered in 1960.
 The Vinland Saga and other medieval accounts tell of how the Vikings sailed west of Greenland, and made a settlement in a place they called Vinland.
-(Click here to learn more about L’Anse aux Meadows)

 Kay points out several observations to suggest the Vikings only intended to use L’Anse aux Meadows as a short-term settlement: the Vikings did not build farming structures like a barn, and there is no evidence that they kept livestock or practised any agriculture.
 She adds that “had the settlers intended for L’Anse aux Meadows to be a permanent colony, they would most likely would have used some of the larger stones from the shoreline – less than 70 km from the terrace – in the foundations of the turf-wall construction.
 Thus, their absence may indicate that the turf walls were not intended to be as permanent as the structures in Greenland and Iceland.”